All Episodes

 Democrats were either quiet, the majority of them were quiet, said nothing.

-Or they just lied to us and said, Oh, these are mostly peaceful.
+Or they just lied to us and said, oh, these are mostly peaceful.

 They weren't.

-Or they were activists like Kamala Harris and saying they shouldn't stop, they won't stop, beware, take note, and then you know, promoting bail funds for people that were involved in the rioting.
+Or they were activists like Kamala Harris and saying they shouldn't stop, they won't stop, beware, take note, and then, you know, promoting bail funds for people that were involved in the rioting.

 It's amazing the double standard, but you're referring to Republicans always being called racist, sexist, misogynist, homophobic, xenophobic, Islamophobic, wanting dirty air and water, blah, blah, blah.

-They have not they have nothing to run on.
+They have nothing to run on.

 That's a false narrative.

-No, they believe in the second amendment.
+No, they believe in the Second Amendment.

 Republicans support January 6th.